AMKohn/bounceback/README.md

 $ npm test
 ```

-  While Bounceback has been tested in actual browsers the tests create a stubbed environment that simulates modern, mobile, and older browsers for simplicity and speed.
+  While Bounceback has been tested in actual browsers the included tests create a stubbed environment that simulates modern, mobile, and older browsers for simplicity and speed.

 ### License